pdf-association/arlington-pdf-model/TestGrammar/README.md

 # TestGrammar (C++17) proof of concept application

-The TestGrammar (C++17) proof of concept application is a command-line utility based on the free [PDFix SDK Lite](https://pdfix.net/download-free/).
+The TestGrammar (C++17) proof of concept application is a command-line utility.
 It performs a number of functions:

 1. validates all TSV files in an Arlington TSV file set.